whisthq/whist/client-applications/mobile/README.md

 1. We will be using Expo to run locally on Android emulators.
 To do this, make sure you have `npm` and Node installed, and type `npm install -g expo-cli` in your terminal.

-2. In your terminal, `cd` into this folder, and run `expo start.` This will open up your React Native app on localhost.
+2. In your terminal, `cd` into this folder, and run `yarn add expo`, then `yarn run start`.
+This will open up your React Native app on localhost.
+If you want to test in production mode, run `yarn run production`.
+You can see all the commands in `mobile\package.json`.

 3. If you happen to have an Android device, connect your Android device to your computer via USB and select the "Start Android emulator" option in the left-hand tab.
 If you don't, you'll need to download Android Studio: https://developer.android.com/studio.